DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 such as the “good enough” practices proposed by Wilson et al. (Wilson et al. 2017), are valuable throughout the development process (including early phases) for almost all types of research software applications.
-“Classical” research funding schemes, should acknowledge the need to follow best practices during the development of new software and allow to factor in appropriate resources to design and implement for sustainability.
+“Classical” research funding schemes should acknowledge the need to follow best practices during the development of new software and allow to factor in appropriate resources to design and implement for sustainability.
 In this section, we focus on the question which software